Building an Android App

 }

 The C file is compiled into the shared library libhello.so (note the extra lib prefix).
-We build one for ARMv7 and one for X86, to support most devices and emulators, and put them under the APK's lib/ directory:
+We build one for ARMv7, one for AArch64, and one for X86-64, to support most devices and emulators, and put them in the APK's lib/ directory:

-(See the ABI Management doc for which ABIs can be targeted with the NDK, and under which lib/ directory to put the .so file.
-The ARM compiler flags were inspired by ${NDK}/build/core/toolchains/arm-linux-androideabi-4.9/setup.mk.)
+(See the ABI Management doc for which ABIs can be targeted with the NDK, and under which lib/ directory to put the .so file.)

 To build the APK, we repeat the build steps from above (aapt all the way to apksigner).
 The contents of the APK can be inspected with the jar tool: